A Beginners Guide to Whiskey

 United States

-The first thing you think of when someone mentions whiskey in the United States is bourbon.
+The first thing one thinks of when whiskey is mentioned in the United States, is bourbon.
 Bourbon whiskey is a type of American whiskey that has been distilled from a mash made up of mostly corn.
 For a whiskey to be considered a bourbon, it has to meet two criteria: it must contain at least 51% corn and it has to be produced within the United States.

 The taste of bourbon can have a diverse flavor profile.
 But it is usually profiled with having notes of vanilla, oak, and caramel.
 Bourbon can have a younger maturation age than most whiskeys but most often has an age of six to ten years.
 Although, if it is aged younger than four years, it is required that an age statement is put on its label.